Security

 Security Incident Response

-Kritik has documented procedures and policies for responding to security incidents, including step by step manuals that are reviewed and updated annually.
+Kritik has documented procedures and policies for responding to security incidents and is reviewed and updated annually.
 Our production operations team manages all incidents, grading them according to their severity and determining the steps required to remediate.

 Physical Security